 In early 2016, Bekah was diagnosed with stage II breast cancer when she received another piece of devastating news from her pulmonologist: The fluid in her lungs contained cancer cells.
 She had stage IV lung cancer that had spread to her breast, liver, bones and lymph nodes.

-“I was absolutely stunned,” says Bekah, who lives in Fairhope, Georgia.
+“I was absolutely stunned,” says Bekah, who lives in Fairhope, Alabama.
 “I was not a smoker, nobody in my family had lung cancer, and I’d always been relatively active.”
 She is one of more than 220,000 Americans who will be diagnosed with lung cancer in 2017—a form of cancer that has historically had a low survival rate.1 Lung cancer accounts for more cancer deaths each year than the number of deaths caused by breast, prostate and colorectal cancer combined.2 Survival rates are low largely because symptoms (such as persistent coughing or shortness of breath) do not manifest until the later stages of the disease.
 When the cancer has spread to other parts of the body (stage IV cancer), curative treatments such as surgery or radiation therapy are much less feasible.
 These patients typically have only a 2 percent chance of being alive five years after diagnosis.